Get the Complete Healthcare Practice Aduit Report

 CPT Code 97014 - A Complete Guide for Physical Therapy Billing in 2025

-A professional men help to the old women in hospital treat about the physical therapy use cpt code for the CPT Code 97014.
+A men help old women in hospital as services provider this process processional use this code CPT Code 97014

 The 97014 CPT codes are assigned for delivering electrical muscle stimulation without constant supervision in rehab or chiropractic therapy.
 In practice, 97014 is used when a therapist applies an electrical stimulation device and leaves the patient to receive treatment (hands-free EMS).
 This modality helps manage pain, reduce inflammation, and promote muscle recovery without the therapist’s constant presence.